BMX racing: Bikes sizes

 There are two BMX racing bikes sizes.
-One is the 20" wheel bike.
-This bike is currently the most common class.
-The 20" wheel bikes are referred to as "Class" bikes.
-The second type is "Cruiser" bikes which are any bikes with an outer tire diameter of 22.5".
-The most common cruiser size uses a 24" wheel.
-The cruiser style bike tends to be easier to jump and rolls smoother while the 20" is more agile.
+The first is the 20-inch (ISO 406mm) wheel bicycle.
+The 20" wheel bikes are referred to as "Class" bikes, with an outer tire diameter up to 22.5".
+The second type is "Cruiser" bikes which are any bikes with an outer tire diameter larger than 22.5".
+The most common cruiser size uses a 24" (ISO 507mm) wheel.

 Advantages

 While BMX racing is an individual sport, teams are often formed from racers in different classifications for camaraderie and for business exposure of a sponsoring organization or company.
 BMX racing rewards strength, quickness, and bike handling.
 Many successful BMX racers have gone on to leverage their skills in other forms of bicycle and motorcycle competitions.

 Track features

 There are many types of BMX jumps, ranging from small rollers to massive step-up doubles.
 There are pro straights for professional racers which are doubles that range from about 6 m to 12 m, while "Class" straights have more flow and have many more range of jumps.